Don't Abandon Your Diet

 If you're counting calories and saturated fat, hamburgers, rib eye, porterhouse, or T-bone steaks don't score well.

-- Barbeque or grilled chicken, pot roast, meat loaf
+- Barbeque or grilled chicken, lean pot roast, lean meat loaf

 - London broil, filet mignon, flank steak, sirloin tip, tenderloin